Prologue – A Shadow of Prophecy

 So please, let me know what you think.
 I apologize if this first chapter is a bit slow, but if you bear with me I have some interesting things planned; I'm not sure if I changed enough, but there's more to come.

-Once again the copyrights for the Harry Potter worlds belongs to J.K.
+Once again the copyrights for the Harry Potter worlds belong to J.K.
 Rowling.
 All original characters depicted here and this story are copyrighted to me.